 If the locator fails to build with line reference data, it can be due to line segments with curves.
 Run the Densify tool using the Offset densification method and the default Maximum Offset Deviation on the reference data to simplify the lines.

-The tools add a new field named PART_COUNT to the input features of the tools.
+The tool adds a new field named PART_COUNT to the input features of the tools.